May 26, 2021

 Wrongful Death Lawyer

 Losing a loved one is never easy, especially when you are losing your loved one due to somebody else’s negligence, rather than old age or natural causes.
 You and your family are going to struggle emotionally, and may struggle financially.
 It may not be easy to win a wrongful death case, either, especially not by yourself.
-Because of this, you might need to hire a wrongful death lawyer in Arlington, TX to help you get justice.
+Because of this, you might need to hire a wrongful death lawyer to help you get justice.

 Texas Statutes section 71.001 state that an action for wrongful death may be brought to the courts if “the wrongful act, neglect, carelessness, unskillfulness, or default” of one party causes the conditions under which the other party dies.
 The children, spouse or parents of the decedent may file the wrongful death lawsuit.
 They may also file jointly, or individually.
 Should the decedents family not file a wrongful death lawsuit within three months of the death, the manager of the estate may file the claim instead; barring a family member requesting the wrongful death claim is not filed.